emmett-framework/emmett/docs/upgrading.md

 The serve command also includes some new params you might want to use.
 Please check the [relevant chapter](./deployment#included-server) of the documentation for more information.

+#### Removed uvicorn extra dependency

+Prior to 2.7, Emmett provided the `uvicorn` extra dependency.
+Given the additional work required to keep such dependency extras in sync with other projects release cycles, we no longer offer this facility.

+You can still use Uvicorn to serve your Emmett application, you simply need to manage that dependency yourself.
+See also the [deployment chapter](./deployment) of the documentation.

+#### Uvloop is now an optional dependency

+Emmett 2.7 doesn't require [uvloop](https://github.com/MagicStack/uvloop) anymore.
+This dependency is now optional and gated under the `uvloop` extra.
+If you want to keep using uvloop, you can add it to your project dependencies or switch your Emmett dependency spec to `emmett[uvloop]`.

 ### New feautures

 - [RSGI](https://github.com/emmett-framework/granian/blob/master/docs/spec/RSGI.md) spec 1.5